Julie Keir, MA, MBACP (Accredited)

 - I have specialist experience in working with young people and adults who have problems with their eating, weight or appearance.
 I am used to working with people with Anorexia, Bulimia, Binge Eating problems and people who consider themselves to be overweight and would like support in exploring emotional eating or how to maintain a healthy weight.

-- I have spent the last 5 years working in an NHS Community Eating Disorders Service and also in an NHS Commissioned Weight Management Service working with people who consider themselves to be overweight and who want to have a healthier lifestyle.
+- I have spent 5 years working in an NHS Community Eating Disorders Service and also in an NHS Commissioned Weight Management Service working with people who consider themselves to be overweight and who want to have a healthier lifestyle.
 Prior to this I worked in NHS GP Clinics offering counselling to people with many mental health issues, such as depression, anxiety, bereavement, losses and trauma.
+I also have experience in working in 2 University Counselling Services.

 Training, qualifications & experience

-- Accredited Member of British Association for Counselling & Psychotherapy
+- Accredited & Registered Member of British Association for Counselling & Psychotherapy

 - Masters Degree in Integrative Counselling & Psychotherapy